 Alternative 1 (No action) would not require a vessel monitoring system (VMS) on golden crab vessels participating in the catch share program.
-VMS is typically used in conjunction with catch share programs to identify when fishermen are fishing and when they are returning to port.
-During the development of the Comprehensive Ecosystem-Based Amendment 1, the use of VMS for the golden crab fishery was explored.
-It was been determined by the Office of Law Enforcement (OLE) that VMS is not an effective tool to monitor the location of golden crab fishing gear.
-However, OLE supports the use of VMS to monitor who is fishing and when fishing vessels are returning to port.
+VMS is typically used in conjunction with closed area enforcement and catch share programs to identify when and where fishermen are fishing and when they are returning to port.
+During the development of the CE-BA 1, the use of VMS for the golden crab fishery was explored.
+It was determined by the NOAA Fisheries Service, Office of Law Enforcement (OLE) that VMS was not a useful enforcement tool for the golden crab fishery as it could not provide the precise location of where the gear is on the seabed.